 - Check and monitor her weight prior to pregnancy and during prenatal visits, check for consistency on weight gain pattern, and any increase or reduction in weight.

 - Educate clients of the foods necessary during pregnancy like foods rich in iron, iodine, fiber, folic acid, calcium, and phosphate, as well as other vitamins and minerals.

 - Plan diet modifications considering her cultural, financial, and nutritional aspects.
 The recommended caloric intake of a pregnant woman should be within 2500 calories.

 - In terms of cravings and overeating, adjustment for adding extra calories or food choices that include the food that she is craving might be helpful; in order for her not to cheat in her diet.

 - Emphasize to her that the important guideline in food preferences during pregnancy is its quality instead of its quantity.

 - Emphasize that “dieting” during pregnancy is a no-no but proper nutritional diet is the key.

-- Educate client regarding what to avoid: like foods high in caffeine which is related to some incidence of structural anomalies and infertility and foods with artificial sweeteners; since large intake of these may be attributed to some harmful effects on the growing fetus.
+- Educate clients regarding what to avoid: like foods high in caffeine which is related to some incidence of structural anomalies and infertility and foods with artificial sweeteners; since a large intake of these may be attributed to some harmful effects on the growing fetus.

-- Encourage her to have at least a minimum of 30 minute walk per day or any activity program fit to her health status it could be yoga and some stretching activities.
+- Encourage her to have at least a minimum of 30-minute walk per day or any activity program fit her health status it could be yoga and some stretching activities.

 - Diet modifications may be stressful for some and may lead to some resistance, you may introduce some behavior modification and relaxation techniques; modifying the diet of the entire family in some cases might also be helpful.